ChaitanyaHattar/MNIST-CNN-Project/README.md

 # Features
 - Built with Keras & TensorFlow for ease of implement
 - Uses MNIST dataset (70,000 images of handwritten digits).
-- High Accuracy (99.6%) achieved using a deep CNN model.
+- High Accuracy (99.6%) achieved using a deep CNN Model.